cosc-516-2022/lab8/README.md

 - +4 marks - Write the method `query1()` that returns the most recent top 10 orders with the total sale and the date of the order for customers in `America`.

-- +4 marks - Write the method `query2()` that returns the customer key and the total price a customer spent in descending order, for all urgent orders that are not failed for all customers who are outside Europe and belong to the highest market segment.
-The highest market segment is the market segment with the most orders.
+- +4 marks - Write the method `query2()` that returns the customer key and the total price a customer spent in descending order, for all urgent orders that are not failed for all customers who are outside Europe and belong to the largest market segment.
+The largest market segment is the market segment with the most customers.

 - +3 marks - Write the method `query3()` that returns a count of all the lineitems that were ordered within the six years starting on April 1st, 1997 group by order priority.
 Make sure to sort by orderpriority in ascending order.